Trefonen F.C.: History

 Trefonen had a team playing in the 1883–84 Welsh Cup, they got knocked out by Oswestry White Stars in the second round (Oswestry White Stars won the cup).
 They were knocked out in the first round of the same cup by Shrewsbury Castle Blues in 1885–86.

 In 1981, Trefonen started up another team playing Sunday league in the Wem District Sunday League.
 Trefonen were a successful team in this league, winning a few trophies, but in 1996 the team folded due to a lack of interest.

 In June 2008 the current club formed, aiming to play in the Montgomeryshire League Division Two.
 After a few months of hard work and time, spent on the pitch, the team played their first game on 16 August 2008, losing 2–1 to Llanfechain.
 On Saturday, 11 October 2008 the team played its first home game, against Defaid Du FC in the Llansantffraid Village Cup round 1.
 They lost this game 7–0.
-Their first win came against Llanidloes reserves in a 4–2 score line.
+Their first win came against Llanidloes Town reserves in a 4–2 score line.

 In 2009–10 season the team won the Montgomeryshire League Division Two title, but were not promoted.

-On 8 September 2012, Trefonen played their first match on their new pitch, in a 2–1 win against Guilsfield Reserves.
+On 8 September 2012, Trefonen played their first match on their new pitch, in a 2–1 win against Guilsfield reserves.